Multi-Geo Capabilities in Exchange Online

 Note: Multi-Geo capabilities and Skype for Business Online regionally hosted meetings both use the PreferredDataLocation property on user objects to locate services.
 If you configure PreferredDataLocation values on user objects for regionally hosted meetings, the mailbox for those users will be automatically moved to the specified Geo after Multi-Geo is enabled on the Office 365 tenant.

 Feature limitations for Multi-Geo in Exchange Online

 Only user mailboxes, resource mailboxes (room and equipment mailboxes), and shared mailboxes support Multi-Geo features.
-You can only place public folder mailboxes and Office 365 Groups in the customer's home Geo.
+Public Folder Mailboxes and Office 365 Groups remain in the customer's home Geo.

 Security and compliance features (for example, auditing and eDiscovery) that are available in the Exchange admin center (EAC) aren't available in multi-geo organizations.
 Instead, you need to use the Office 365 Security & Compliance Center to configure security and compliance features.

 Outlook for Mac users may experience a temporary loss of access to their Online Archive folder while you move their mailbox to a new Geo.
 This condition occurs when the user's the primary and archive mailboxes are in different Geos, because cross-Geo mailbox moves may complete at different times.

 Users can't share mailbox folders across Geos in Outlook on the web (formerly known as Outlook Web App or OWA).
 For example, a user in the European Union can't use Outlook on the web to open a shared folder in a mailbox that's located in the United States.
 However, Outlook on the Web users can open other mailboxes in different Geos by using a separate browser window as described in Open another person’s mailbox in a separate browser window in Outlook Web App.

 Note: Cross-geo mailbox folder sharing is supported in Outlook on Windows.

 Remote PowerShell is required to view and configure Geo-related properties in your Office 365 environment.
 For information on various PowerShell modules used to administer Office 365, see Managing Office 365 and Exchange Online with Windows PowerShell.